Ignatius Ferreira: Witwatersrand

-Ferreira arrived on the Witwatersrand in June 1886, and erected a reed hut on land on the farm Turffontein close to were the Johannesburg Magistrate's Court presently resides.
+Ferreira arrived on the Witwatersrand in June 1886, and erected a reed hut on land on the farm Turffontein close to where the Johannesburg Magistrate's Court presently resides.
 Soon potential gold prospectors arrived and their tents, wagons, reed huts and wood-iron building were gathered around Ferreira's position and he would lay out what came to be called Ferreira's Camp, in a military fashion with tents lined up and aligned the roadways.
 On 24 July 1886, George Harrison sent a letter, a sworn declaration, to the government in Pretoria, that he had found payable gold on Gert C. Oosthuizen's farm Langlaagte.
 Ferreira and 72 other prospectors, after viewing Harrison's outcrop, realized the reef lay on line east to west, petitioned the government on 26 July 1886 to have area proclaimed as a goldfield.
 During June and July, he would peg claims and obtained mining leases.
 The proclamation of the goldfields occurred on 9 September.

 At Ferreira's Camp, he unofficially maintained law and order.
 According to the South African Republic Gold Law, the Mine Commissioner of the proclaimed goldfield could make arrangements for a Diggers Committee.
 This committee would develop the regulations concerning water rights, public safety, health and other issues in conjunction with the Mine Commissioner.
 A notice was placed on 19 October 1886, calling for candidates to stand for election on 8 November.
 Twenty-five men put their names forward for the nine positions, with Ferreira obtaining the most votes and gain a position on Digger's Committee.
 Two mines, the Ferreira Gold Mining Company and Ferreira Deep, established later on claims he owned and had sold, would be named after the man who played a role in the success of the mining camp at Johannesburg.